kavyar314/mlpipeline/README.md

 ## Training Models

-First, set up a config file with the following attributes:
+First, set up a config file with the following attributes if using a neural network:
 * `batch_size`
 * `loss_args`
 * `model_args`